thomasmeessen/INFO-H502/README.md

 Another possibility would be to send only the life of the particle to the vertex shader and let him interpolate relative position and color from a uniform-given origin.

 Look and feel have been configured using had hoc number dispersed in shader and dedicated code, reusing the code is not possible.
+For the thruster the particle stream is visually enhanced by a diffuse lightning in the object shader that act as if the particles were emitting light

 ### Geometric explosion

+The idea is to create a visual explosion effect if a particle hit the object.
-The geometric shader subdivide a triangle primitive in 3 using the centroid as the new vertex.
+To do that the geometric shader subdivide a triangle primitive in 3 using the computed centroid as a new vertex.
-It then create 3 new primitive (shards) that are expanding radially from the particle center proportionally to the particle life.
+Then the shader creates 3 new primitive(simulating shards) that are expanding radially from the particle center.
+The expansion is controlled by the particle life as defined in the processor.

-Shard that may have clipped the object have been redirected using a magic condition to provide quick visual enhancement.
+Shard that may have clipped the object have been redirected using a magic condition to provide a quick visual enhancement.

 ### Collision management